SafeExamBrowser/seb-server/docs/institution.rst

 Only the role of SEB Server administrator and institutional administrator are able to see and use this section.
-A SEB Server administrator is able to see the whole list of all existing institutions and to create new and maintain every institution within a SEB Server, while a institutional administrator is only able to see the belonging institution and is able to modify this institution but not to change activity or create new institutions.
+A SEB Server administrator is able to see the whole list of all existing institutions and to create new and maintain every institution within a SEB Server, while an institutional administrator is only able to see the belonging institution and is able to modify this institution but not to change activity or create new institutions.

-If a SEB server administrator clicks on the "Institution" section on the left hand menu, the application will show the a list of all available institutions.
+If a SEB Server administrator clicks on the "Institution" section on the left hand menu, the application will show the a list of all available institutions.
 The list can be filtered with the filter above and can be sorted by clicking on the column one would like to sort the list in.